- Jennifer Rocha

 - Oklahoma ‘99

 Jennifer Rocha has made a name for herself as one of the top pitching instructors in the country.
-In her eight seasons at Florida, Rocha has tutored four All-American hurlers in Stephanie Brombacher, Stacey Nelson, Hannah Rogers and Lauren Haeger.
-In two of the last six years, the Gators have turned in the top team ERA in the country and the 2013 season kept the bar high as Florida turned in the top ERA in the SEC (1.83), the 11th-best ERA in the nation.
+In her nine seasons at Florida, Rocha has tutored four All-American hurlers in Stephanie Brombacher, Stacey Nelson, Hannah Rogers and Lauren Haeger.
+In two of the last seven years, the Gators have turned in the top team ERA in the country and the 2014 national championship season kept the bar high as Florida posted the top ERA in the SEC (1.96) for the second consecutive year, a figure that ranked 15th in the nation.

-Rogers owns a 97-23 career record, three wins shy of becoming just the second Florida pitcher to 100 career victories.
-The Gator ace owns a 33-17 record against top-25 opponents in her three-year career thus far, has two no-hitters, five career solo one-hitters (one her freshman year, two each her sophomore and junior years), owns three combined one-hitters (one each year of her Gator career) and a combined perfect game her junior season against Presbyterian with sophomore pitchers Haeger and Alyssa Bache.
+The Gator ace posted a 48-24 record against top-25 opponents in her career.
+Rogers tossed three no-hitters, seven career solo one-hitters (one her freshman year, two each her sophomore, junior and senior years), owns five combined one-hitters (one in each of her first three years, with two as a senior) and a combined perfect game her junior season against Presbyterian with sophomore pitchers Haeger and Alyssa Bache.

-After just her second season on campus, Haeger, a 2012 NFCA All-Southeast Region First Team selection and 2013 NFCA All-America pick, boasts a 31-7 record in the circle, including an 8-6 record against top-25.
-Haeger has a combined perfect game with Rogers and Bache and a career-high 11 strikeouts on three different occasions.
+After three years on campus, Haeger, a 2012 and 2014 NFCA All-Southeast Region First Team selection and 2013 NFCA All-America pick, boasts a 41-10 record in the circle, including a 10-9 record against top-25 opponents.
+Haeger threw a no-hitter against Wisconsin as a junior, and has a combined perfect game with Rogers and Bache and a career-high 11 strikeouts on four different occasions.

 In 2008 under Rocha’s watch, Florida set a then-program-best 0.92 ERA for the second-lowest ERA in the nation and in 2009, UF’s 0.69 ERA was the lowest in the nation, the Southeastern Conference and the Florida record book.